xFuture603/homelab-hardening-guide/docs/os/ssh/non-standard-port.md

 Changing the SSH service from its default port 22 to a higher, non-standard port can reduce exposure to automated scans and brute-force attempts, which constitute the majority of attacks.
 This measure is not a replacement for strong authentication or firewall policies, but it adds a minor layer of obscurity.
+On top of that you can use the default ssh port for honeypots like `Cowrie` or something like `endlessh`.

 !!! info